kieu92/mav-vim/README.md

 In .vimrc, follow the instructions under vim-plug to install plugins.

-Double click on all of the files in ~/.vim/bundle/Menlo-for-Powerline and click install.

 Install enricobacis/vim-airline-clock with pathogen: git clone https://github.com/enricobacis/vim-airline-clock.git ~/.vim/bundle/vim-airline-clock

 Install eslint and pylint.